The Writing Studio is continually collecting a list of writing-related resources for students and instructors. This includes:

 - The University of Wisconsin Milwaukee’s website contains a bibliography divided by discipline.

-- Purdue University’s OWL ESL page has resources for teachers, including online journals, syllabi and assignments, general reference, and teaching specific tasks.
+- Purdue University’s OWL ESL page has resources for teachers, including online journals, syllabi and assignments, general references, and teaching-specific tasks.

-- Dave’s ESL Café.
-Links to over 3000 resources for ESL students and teachers.
+- Dave’s ESL Café provides links to over 3000 resources for ESL students and teachers.

 Professional Writing Resources:

 - Purdue University’s online writing lab provides information and links about job searching, resumes, cover letters, employment letters, memos and reports, academic applications, and general business writing.